leetcode-python-java/leetcode-python-java/README.md

 **Python, C++, Java, JavaScript, C#, Go, Ruby** languages' solutions are provided for every selected LeetCode problem.
 Other languages' solutions will be provided in the future.
 If you have better solutions, welcome to create an issue or PR!

-## How to fully demonstrate your abilities to employers and get the offer you want?
+## Want to land a high-paying job?
+It's important to showcase yourself!

-[is-bio](https://github.com/is-bio/is-bio) focuses on bringing value to developers, including resume, portfolio, blog and other functions.
-With it, your abilities will be better seen by employers!
+[Me.Expert](https://www.me.expert) helps you **Build the professional home for your portfolio, resume, and blog**.

 # How to Use this "leetcode-python-java" Repository?

 ## LeetCode Official Study Plan
 You can do questions according to your own preferences, such as completing all questions of 'LeetCode 75' first.

-- [LeetCode 75](https://leetcode.to/en/tags/75) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.
+- [LeetCode 75](https://leetcode.blog/en/tags/75) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.
-- [LeetCode Top 100 Liked](https://leetcode.to/en/tags/100) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.
+- [LeetCode Top 100 Liked](https://leetcode.blog/en/tags/100) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.
-- [LeetCode Top Interview 150](https://leetcode.to/en/tags/150) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.
+- [LeetCode Top Interview 150](https://leetcode.blog/en/tags/150) solved in Python, Java, C++, JavaScript, C#, Go and Ruby.

 # Study Plan by Jian